 Transactions in foreign currencies are initially recorded in the functional currency exchange rate at the date of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency closing exchange rate at financial reporting period.
 All differences are taken to profit or loss in the consolidated statements of comprehensive income.
 Nonmonetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
-Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates at the dates of the attempt the dates at the dates of the initial transactions.

-when the fair value was determined.
+Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
 For income tax purposes, foreign exchange gains and losses are treated as taxable income or deductible expenses when realized.